Welcome to your watchlist

 There is no cost associated with being an Art21 Screening Society host.

-All hosts will receive a free Art21 screening toolkit: private link to the film, Educators’ Guide, Screening Guide, and press images and logos.
+All hosts will receive a free Art21 screening toolkit: private link to the film, Screening Guide, a Press Release, and poster graphic.

 What constitutes a public screening event?